-- From week commencing 18th January, the class teacher will arrange for pupils to meet informally at the start of each week via 'Google Meet' to discuss their learning.
+- The class teacher will arrange for pupils to meet informally at least once a week via 'Google Meet' to discuss their learning.
 Parents will be emailed an online invitation in advance. - For all year groups, we use the Remote Curriculum pages of the school webiste.
 We recommend that parents and pupils use the Google Chrome internet browser to access the Remote Learning pages. - In Y1-Y6, we use the Purple Mash online platform for accessing and submitting work. - In F1 & F2, we use the Tapestry online learning journal for accessing and submitting work. - An email address to contact the class teacher directly for advice and support. - Pre-recorded videos (e.g. Oak National Academy lessons, BBC Bitesize, video/audio recordings made by teachers). - Printed paper packs produced by teachers (e.g. workbooks, worksheets) - Lesson content arranged within a PowerPoint presentation. - Textbooks and reading books pupils have at home. - Commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences. - Project work and/or internet research activities (although there will not be an overreliance on these in accordance with the government's guidance).